On leaving La Chartreuse du Liget we headed for another place on the list of châteaux and monuments open for the weekend of the Patrimoine.

 The guide pointed out a few outdoor features, then marched us back round to the front of the house and out we went.

-She had no idea what the little tower in the courtyard was for and with a quick goodbye ushered us out into the road.
 We stepped across the road to our car and as we looked back, the gates were already closing behind us.

 We had seen all there was to be seen in about twenty minutes!